-Tucked away in the southeastern part of the country, the road to the summit is totally paved.
+Tucked away in the southeastern part of the country, in the Alpes-Maritimes, the road to the summit is totally paved.
 It’s called M2564, part of the scenic Route des Grandes Alpes.
-The climb is pretty steep, hitting a 10.2% of maximum gradient through some of the ramps.
+There are outstanding views to the town of Eze and the Mediterranean from the road.

 The pass is 15.4 km (9.56 miles) long, running west-east from Nice (capital of the Alpes-Maritimes department on the French Riviera) to La Turbie.